5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 So, unless you are fine with being dependent on the grace of others to create a Layout-ID for you, an updated guide was long overdue.
 </details>

-## Contents
-This guide will cover the following topics:

-- Components of a AppleALC Layout-ID
-- Creating a dump of the Audio Codec in Linux
-- Converting and visualizing the Codec dump data
-- Creating a Pin Configuration and a PathMap
-- Creating a new Layout-ID for your Codec
-- Integrating the data into the AppleALC source code and compiling the kext with Xcode
-- Submitting your Layout-ID to the AppleALC github repo via Pull Request

-## I. Files that make up the ALC Layout-ID
-Creating a Layout-ID requires generating Data and editing various files and compiling the AppleALC kext it in Xcode, mainly:

-- `info.plist` inside of the `PinConfigs.kext` &rarr; Provides macOS with details about the available audio sources of the Codec (Speakers, Mic, Inputs and Outputs)
-- `LayoutXX.xml` &rarr; Defines the properties of the used Codec
-- `PlatformsXX.xml` &rarr; Contains the actual routing of the Codec

-**NOTE**: The `XX` stands for the number of the Layout-ID.
-More about that later.

 ## II.
-Prep work (plenty)
+Preperations
-Creating a Layout-ID for AppleALC is possibly one of the most challenging tasks for "regular" hackintosh users who are not programmers (me included).
+Creating a Layout-ID for AppleALC is possibly one of the more challenging tasks for "regular" hackintosh users who are not programmers (me included).
 It's not only challenging and time consuming, it's also confusing and requires a lot of tools and prep work.
 So let's get it out the way right away.

 ### Obtaining an Audio CODEC dump in Linux
-Why Linux?
-Unfortunately, Codec dumps obtained with Clover/OpenCore can't be processed by the tools required to convert and visualize the data inside the Codec dump.
+Unfortunately, Codec dumps obtained with Clover/OpenCore can't be processed by the tools required to convert and visualize the data inside of them.
 Codec dumps created in Linux, however, can be processed by these tools just fine.

-When I compared the dumps obtained with Clover and Linux, I noticed that the one created in Linux contained almost twice the amount of data (293 vs 172 lines).
+When I compared the dumps obtained with Clover and Linux, I noticed that the one created in Linux contained almost twice the data (293 vs 172 lines).
 I guess this is because Linux dynamically discovers the paths of an audio codec through a graph traversal algorithm.
 And in cases where the algorithm fails, it uses a huge lookup table of patches specific to each Codec.
 My guess is that this additional data is captured in the Codec dump as well.

 Therefore, we need to use (a live version of) Linux to create the codec dump without having to actually install Linux.
 We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.